 fs2 embodies all the advantages of functional programming (FP), by understanding its design goals you will get exposure to the core ideas that make FP suitable for every real use case.

-- One year experience in Scala or any other FP programming language.
+- One year experience in Scala or any other Functional Programming language.

 - Knowledge of libraries like cats and cats-effect will be required.